w-okada/flect-chime-sdk-demo/README.md

 export const BACKEND_STACK_NAME = 'BackendStack' # <-- You should change. (*1)
 export const FRONTEND_LOCAL_DEV = false          # <-- Set false for deployment(only for developper).
-export const USE_DOCKER = false                   # <-- If you want to build HMM, changet to true(only for developper).
+export const USE_DOCKER = false                  # <-- If you want to build HMM, changet to true(only for developper). export const USE_CDN = false                     # <--- If you want to use cloudfront, set true
 ```
 (*1) This demo uses S3 bucket whose name is defined with this value.
 So, this value should be global unique.